zachmichael14/stim_train_generator/README.md

 ### Shortcut Setup
 It's possible to run this application from a desktop shortcut using PowerShell (Windows only).

-To create a shortcut, right-click this StimShortcut.ps1 file using the Windows file explorer, then select More Options> Send to > Desktop (create shortcut).
+To create a shortcut, open the Windows File Explorer and navigate to the `stim_train_generator directory`.
+Right-click the StimShortcut.ps1 file, then select More Options > Send to > Desktop (create shortcut).

 ![Create a shortcut](assets/create_shortcut.gif)

-Next, right click the newly created shortcut and select Properties.
-In the Target box under the Shortcut tab, paste the following:
+Next, right click the newly created shortcut and select `Properties`.
+In the `Target` box under the `Shortcut` tab, paste the following, replacing `<path_to_stim_train_generator>` with the actual path to the `stim_train_generator` directory:
 ```
 powershell.exe -ExecutionPolicy Bypass -WindowStyle Hidden -File <path_to_stim_train_generator>\RunAsAdmin.ps1
 ```